AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/import-pdf-form-api.md

 ## Import PDF Form Data

-The sample below exports a PDF form data and returns it as a JSON file.
+The sample below demonstrates how to import form data from a JSON file into PDF and generate the resulting PDF document.

 Please refer to the [API usage guide](../api-usage.md) to understand how to use our APIs.